 Managing a widespread discount program

 In addition to the GM Fleet Parts Discount Program website, MSTS also provides services to GM’s FleetTrac, Mega Fleet, and National Fleet Maintenance programs.

 MSTS, which has been providing other services to GM since 2001, says it will charge GM a percentage of each invoice, without being more specific.
-Typically, MSTS charges 1.75% per transaction.
+MSTS’s charges start at 1.75% per transaction “as a baseline,” MSTS says.
 That rate can be as much as 40% lower than credit card interchange fees, MSTS’s website says.
 MSTS offers multiple payment options including transactions via the banking industry’s Automated Clearinghouse (ACH), wire, direct debit, EFT, check or cash.
-MST says it processes more than $5 billion in transactions annually.
+MSTS says it processes more than $5 billion in transactions annually.

-“We offer fleet managers a way to effectively manage their parts purchases,” Spear says, while freeing dealers from having to “worry about invoicing, qualifying fleet customers for credit, and managing accounts receivable.”
+“We offer fleet managers a way to effectively manage their parts and service purchases,” Spear says, while freeing dealers from having to “worry about invoicing, qualifying fleet customers for credit, and managing accounts receivable.”